-- 1 Do not connect the AV receiver's USB port to a USB port on your computer.
-Music on your computer cannot be played through the AV receiver in this way. - 2 When USB input is selected, you can input video signals from the AUX Input Video jack. - 3 Connect a turntable (MM) that has a built-in phono preamp to TV/CD IN, or connect it to PHONO IN with the phono preamp turned off.
+- \1 DTR-80.3 only. - \2 Do not connect the AV receiver's USB port to a USB port on your computer.
+Music on your computer cannot be played through the AV receiver in this way. - \3 Connect a turntable (MM) that has a built-in phono preamp to TV/CD IN, or connect it to PHONO IN with the phono preamp turned off.
 If your turntable (MM) doesn't have a phono preamp, connect it to PHONO IN.
 If your turntable has a moving coil (MC) type cartridge, you'll need a commercially available MC head amp or MC transformer to connect to PHONO IN.
-See your turntable's manual for details.

-If your turntable has a ground wire, connect it to the AV receiver's GND screw.
+See your turntable's manual for details. - If your turntable has a ground wire, connect it to the AV receiver's GND screw.
 With some turntables, connecting the ground wire may produce an audible hum.
-If this happens, disconnect it.

-- 4 When you connect your personal computer to PC IN and select the PC input selector, the video of the personal computer is output from the HDMI outputs.
-However, if you have assigned the HDMI inputs to the PC input selector, the AV receiver will output signals received from the HDMI inputs instead of signals from PC IN.
-To have the signals output from PC IN, select "----" for "PC" in the "HDMI Input" setting (→ page 45). - 5 To select the multichannel input, select the BD/DVD input selector and see "Audio Selector" (→ page 57).
-To adjust the subwoofer sensitivity for the multichannel input, see "Subwoofer Input Sensitivity" (→ page 47). - With connection 4, you can enjoy Dolby Digital and DTS.
-(To record or listen the audio in Zone 2/3 as well, use 4 and 8.) - With connection (B), you can listen to and record audio from external components while you are in Zone 2/3. - With connection (8), if your Blu-ray Disc/DVD player has both the main stereo and multichannel outputs, be sure to connect to the main stereo.
+If this happens, disconnect it. - \4 When you connect your personal computer to PC IN and select the PC input selector, the video of the personal computer is output from the HDMI outputs.
+However, if you have assigned the HDMI inputs to the PC input selector, the AV receiver will output signals received from the HDMI inputs instead of signals from PC IN, based on the priority order of HDMI > component video > PC IN (analog RGB).
+To have the signals output from PC IN, select "----" for "PC" in the "HDMI Input" setting (→ page 47). - \5 Before using the multichannel input, you must assign it to an input selector.
+See "Analog Audio Input" (→ page 48) for details.
+To select the multichannel input, see "Audio Selector" (→ page 60).
+To adjust the subwoofer sensitivity of the multichannel input, see "Subwoofer Input Sensitivity" (→ page 49). - With connection 5, you can enjoy Dolby Digital and DTS.
+(To record or listen the audio in Zone 2/3/4 as well, use 5 and 8.) - With connection [8], you can listen to and record audio from external components while you are in Zone 2/3/4. - With connection [8], if your Blu-ray Disc/DVD player has both the main stereo and multichannel outputs, be sure to connect to the main stereo.

-How to record a video source
+■ How to record a video source

 With the connections described above, you cannot record the videos through the AV receiver.
-See "Recording" about connections for video recording (\rightarrow page 42).
+See "Recording" about connections for video recording (→ page 44).